nuriancg/project-da-promo-H-module-3-team-1/README.md

 ### Description of the information you will find in the final BBDD: 📌

-_In this dropdown, you will find the description and distribution in the final document._ 😊
+_In this dropdown, you will find the description and distribution of each of the columns of the  final document._ 😊

   <details>
 <summary> Dictionary:</summary>